reach-sh/reach-lang/docs/dev/src/workshop/index.md

 In this workshop, we implement a [two-party winner-takes-all vote](https://en.wikipedia.org/wiki/Plurality_voting), where a pollster proposes two candidates---Alice and Bob---along with a voting price and a deadline, then a participant class of voters each pay and cast their ballot.
 Once the deadline passes, the winning candidate takes the entire pot.
-This workshop introduces effective use of participant classes and `{!reach} parallelReduce`.
+This workshop introduces effective use of participant classes and `{!rsh} parallelReduce`.

 @{workshopWIP("popularity-contest")}